Vignesh2208/Melody/docs/nbuild/html/_sources/quick_start.rst.txt

   Without Kronos

-As can be seen from the above graph, without Kronos, the timings of the measurements are totally messed up.
+As can be seen from the graph, without Kronos, the timings of the measurements are totally messed up.
 Since SVC is time sensitive, that leads to unstable behaviors towards the end of the simulation.

 .. figure:: images/with_kronos.png
   :alt: With Kronos and 1ms network link delay